NFS002/go-template-v1/README.md

 - Each endpoint can be configured to require a given scope
 - A user can request a token with a given scope with their username/email and password
     - The token is only granted if the user's scope has at least all of the requested scope
+- Lazy expired token cleanup
+    - When a request is sent using an expired token, the token is deleted from the database
 - When the app starts, it looks for an environemnt variable `APP_ENV`
     - If this is set, it attempts to load the environment variables in the file `.env.${APP_ENV}`
         - If file does not exist, it attempts to load the environment variables in the default file `.env`